Ray0737/Robot_Code/README.md

 ## Project Details:

-This repository is dedicated to storing all **classwork and homework** completed during M.4 Semester 2. | NOTED: The curriculum for this subject is designed by Insititude of Field Robotics (FIBO) KMUTT.
+This repository is dedicated to storing all **classwork and homework** completed during M.4 Semester 2. | NOTED: The curriculum for this subject is designed by Insititude of Field Robotics (FIBO), KMUTT.

 ---